Kalshi vs Polymarket — Side-by-Side for US Traders (Updated June 2026)

 Kalshi and Polymarket dominate prediction market trading but serve very different audiences.
-Here's a complete breakdown to help you decide.
+Here's a complete breakdown — plus the live price gaps between them on today's games.

 Kalshi